slipet/CS6135-VLSI-Physical-Design-Automation/README.md

 # CS6135-VLSI-Physical-Design-Automation

 ## Introduction
-This is the course of NTHU's CS6135-VLSI-Physical-Design-Automation in 2020 fall.
-There are five assignments of the class.
+This repository contains the coursework for NTHU's CS6135 VLSI Physical Design Automation course from Fall 2020.
+It includes a series of assignments focusing on different aspects of VLSI design and automation.

+## Assignments Overview
-1. The first assignment is regarding familar with Synopsys IC Compiler tool.
-I did not upload it because it's not coding assignment.
+* Assignment 1: Introduction to the Synopsys IC Compiler tool.
+(Note: This assignment is not included in the repository as it was not a coding assignment.)
-2. The HW2 is about implement Fiduccia-Mattheyses (FM) Algorithm for two-way min-cut partitioning problem.
+* Assignment 2 (HW2): Implementation of the Fiduccia-Mattheyses (FM) Algorithm for a two-way min-cut partitioning problem.
+* Assignment 3 (HW3): Development of an algorithm for fixed-outline floorplan design with a set of hard blocks.
+* Assignment 4 (HW4): Creation of an algorithm for Global Placement.